 If you’re working to make your first feature, your mindset is the number one thing that needs to change.
 Think you can do it?
 You’ll find a way.
 And if you think you can’t make your first feature, you’re right.

-“Given the resources you have right now, what is the feature you can make this year?”
+“Given the resources you have right now, what is the feature you can make within a year?”